exce11ent/SwivlGithubClient/Readme.md

 ### Installation

-Before running the project please preform following actions:
+Before running the project please perform following actions:

 1) Install all tools using bundler: